Table of Contents

-Prolongation of life without the preservation of dignity might not be preferred by some patients.
-To them, a good death is one that is not associated with prolonging life.
-Moreover, if the patient truly believes that he or she has tried all available treatments and death is inevitable, they can accept death and have successful dying.
+Some patients do not want to prolong life at the expense of their dignity, so for them, a good death is not associated with taking extraordinary measures to prolong life.
+Moreover, a patient who truly believes that he or she has tried all available treatments and that death is inevitable can accept death and die successfully.

 Religion and Successful Dying

-Patients who are at religious or spiritual comfort might accept the concept of dying.
-For instance, those who believe in an afterlife might find it easier to accept death and have a successful dying.
-This, however, is a double-edged sword.
-Patients might consider faith as an important factor in determining successful dying.
+Patients might take comfort in religious or spiritual beliefs that help them accept the concept of dying.
+For instance, those who believe in an afterlife might find it easier to accept death and die successfully.
+However, this can be a double-edged sword.
+Patients might consider faith to be an important factor that determines a successful death.